- If the doctrine of the Trinity is true …

 The Bible says that in heaven we’ll know God as completely as we are known by Him (1 Cor 13:12).
 Maybe we’ll know each other just as completely.

 How amazing it would be to know people without all the walls we build around ourselves!

 Can you imagine having a powerful “soulmate” connection with everyone you meet?

 Now all this “open mind eternity” shouldn’t be confused with the “hive mind” of a single puppeteer or the eastern mysticism idea of melting into the universal “life force”.

 The Bible always treats us as individuals, values us as individuals, and even describes us that way in heaven (Revelation 21:3).

-No, this open-book mental community would be filled with individuals — we’d be even more individual without those commonplace masks we all currently wear.
+No, this open-book mental community would be filled with individuals — We will be even more individual without those commonplace masks we all currently wear.